fiskaltrust/interface-doc/doc/digital-receipt/implementation/digital-receipt-implementation.md

 401 – Unauthorized (No or wrong Accesstoken or CashBoxID in header)

-## Return the /response of a previous async call
+## Return the response of a previous async call (Response endpoint)

 This method is used to obtain the result of a previously executed asynchronous operation.
 Callers should pass the result object from this referenced operation into the body, and the method will either return the requested response, or HTTP 204 in case the operation has not finished yet.